 - $4,000 bonus: Transfer an account worth $1,000,000 to $1,999,999.

 - $10,000 bonus: Transfer an account worth $2,000,000 to $4,999,999.

 - $15,000 bonus: Transfer an account worth more than $5,000,000.

 Your new M1 Finance account type must match your old account type to be eligible — for example, you must transfer from a taxable account into a taxable account.
 The offer isn’t valid on ACH deposits, wire transfers, or direct 401(k) rollovers.

 If you qualify for the promotion, you should receive your bonus on August 15, 2024

 Promotion Period: August 15, 2023 (12:00 AM EST) through November 15, 2023 (11:59 PM EST).

 For a limited time, get $30 bonus cash when you open a Wealthfront Cash Account and fund your new account with at least $500 in new money.
 Terms apply.
 Open your account here.

-Both M1 Finance and Wealthfront offer multiple account types, including taxable brokerage accounts, tax-advantaged investing accounts, interest-bearing cash accounts, and portfolio lines of credit that allow qualifying account holders to borrow against their taxable investment portfolios’ values.
+Both M1 Finance and Wealthfront offer multiple account types, including taxable brokerage accounts, tax-advantaged investing accounts, interest-bearing deposit accounts, and portfolio lines of credit that allow qualifying account holders to borrow against their taxable investment portfolios’ values.